dlops-io/data-labeling/README.md

 ### Create GCS Bucket
 - Go to `https://console.cloud.google.com/storage/browser`
-- Create a bucket `mushroom-app-data-demo` (replace with your bucket name)
+- Create a bucket `mushroom-app-data-demo` (REPLACE WITH YOUR BUCKET NAME)
 - Create a folder `mushrooms_unlabeled` inside the bucket
 - Create a folder `mushrooms_labeled` inside the bucket